 P.S.
 Please, make sure that when you send us to pick something up that the tree truly is big enough to justify the pick-up and the sawing fees.
 It's really frustrating when someone says they have a "Really Big" tree and we get there only to find out that it's all firewood barely large enough to square up into posts.
 The term "Really Big" is relative.

 NOTE: We are not into the storage business.
 As of January 2013, any logs left more than 60 days without follow up BY THE CUSTOMER become the property of Hands On Sawmill, LLC.
 Unless you are one of our "Regular Customers" and have an ongoing and rotating stock of logs, we will not be held responsible for keeping track of storing logs or lumber longer than 60 days.
 Please be reasonable about this.
 Lots of people bring logs to us.
 We are not a storage facility.

 We can cut cross sections from logs up to about 25" diameter.
 These are highly desired for taxidermy plaques and for rustic table decorations for weddings and banquets.

 If you bring in small logs between 2 to 4' long we can cut 3 to 4 of these in an hour with a minimun fee of $200.

 The saw is made to cut lumber, not cross sections.
 It is a bit more time consuming and labor intensive.
-Be prepared to help, it is a two or three person job positioning the logs.
-Also, I reserve the right to say that a logs is not safe to cut or not worth the effort to cut in this manner.
+Also, we reserve the right to say that a logs is not safe to cut or not worth the effort to cut in this manner.
 (Again...trust your sawyer.)

-I do have cross sections already cut, sanded and finished for table decorations that I rent for weddings/banquets at $5 each.
-And I have matching cake stand and cup cake stands for rent at $50 each.
+We do have cross sections already cut, sanded and finished for table decorations that we rent for weddings/banquets at $5 each.
+And we have matching cake stand and cup cake stands for rent at $50 each.

 P.S.
 Do do not bring in cross sections that have been cut with a chainsaw and ask me to flatten them because I won't do it.